tc39/notes/es6/2012-09/sept-20.md

 Resolution on the yield issue?

 #### Conclusion/Resolution

-AWB will refactor grammar so that yield can only be used within the context of a generator function and yield will not be usable as an identifier there.
+- AWB will refactor grammar so that yield can only be used within the context of a generator function and yield will not be usable as an identifier there.
 This will require essentially doubling the number of grammar rules in an analogous way to how the no-in rules are handled today, but on a much larger scale.

-BE: Need wider, complete validation that takes into account ASI and noIn.

-BE/AWB: Who is going to own this?

-#### Conclusion/Resolution
+- Grammar Validation
-Waldemar is going to try to work on this
+  - Waldemar is going to try to work on this

-# Formal Parameter Scope
+## Formal Parameter Scope

-(Presented by Brendan Eich, Mozilla)
+(Brendan Eich)

 With regard to default formal parameters...